Casperdroid5/Christmas-PCBs/Christmas-PCB2025/README.md

 ### Entering AP Mode

-1. Press and **hold both Button 1 and Button 2 simultaneously** for approximately one second.
+1. Press and **hold both Button 1 and Button 2 simultaneously** for approximately two seconds.
-2. The device will disable standard WiFi, enable the Access Point, and print a message to the serial console.
+2. The device will enable the Access Point (create a network you can connect to)

 ### Web Configuration

-1. On a smartphone or computer, search for the new WiFi network created by the device.
+1. On a smartphone or computer, search for the new WiFi network created by the device (it will be recognizable by "Kerstbal_NAME".
-2. Connect to the Access Point.
-The AP name will typically be a unique identifier.
+2. Connect to the Access Point (your device will likely complain that there is no wifi connection available, connect anyways).
-3. Once connected, a **captive portal** should open automatically, or you can navigate to `http://192.168.4.1` in your browser.
+3. Once connected, you can navigate to `http://192.168.4.1` in your browser (like firefox of chrome)
-4. The web interface will allow you to modify settings stored in the **ESP32**.
+4. The web interface will allow you to modify settings stored in the **Christmas card**.

 ### AP Timeout